How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 sudo apt update

-Install Brave Browser on Ubuntu via APT Command
+Install Brave Browser via APT Command

 Depending on the repositories you imported in the previous section, you can install the Brave Browser stable version or any other branches (beta or nightly).
 This guide will cover the installation commands for all options.